kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 SCK – digital 13 to CLK of all digital pots unidirectional NOT PIN 13 ON LEONARDO - IS FOUND ON 1CSP ONLY

-As I describe in the sentence above, I use an extra, unnecessary 100K pot per LM334, so the CS pin numbers in the sketch are wasting two pins, if you care to shift the digital pins for the CS line down in the sketch.
-The Arduino Digital pins are set in the sketch to preprocessor macros called "BANK_1_LEG_0_DIGITAL_POT_0" and similar.
+As I describe in the sentence above, I use an extra, unnecessary 100K pot per LM334, so the CS pin numbers in early sketches are wasting two pins, if you care to shift the digital pins for the CS line down in the sketch.
+The Arduino Digital pins are set in the sketch to preprocessor macros called "BANK_0_LEG_0_DIGITAL_POT_0" and similar.
 If you use the two digipot per leg design, the MSB namesaked digipots need to be skipped in favor of only the MID and LSB namesaked ones; hence, the MSB pins are wasted if you don't shift the others down.
+If the sketch version you obtained does not have MID pots, then your sketch is "two pot per leg ready".

 A wire from the signal leg midpoint of the bridge and a wire from the reference leg midpoint connect to input pins of an AD8244 quad unity-gain buffer.
 The two unused buffers must have their inputs connected to something - it is perfectly within design ratings to parallel the buffers together to ensure no floating inputs, so I do that.
 The two buffered outputs from that AD8244 go to analog to digital (A-to-D) pins of the first two Arduino Analog Input pins AND (i.e., "in parallel with") the two input pins of some higher sensitivity ADC of your choice (only HX711 and ADS1X15 supported now).
 Use power decoupling capacitors where power wires run any distance.